GoogleCloudPlatform/cloud-logging-data-source-plugin/README.md

 6. On the `Service account permissions` page, don't add a role to the service account.
 Just click `Continue`
 7. In the next step, click `Create Key`.
 Choose key type `JSON` and click `Create`.
 A JSON key file will be created and downloaded to your computer
 8. Note your `service account email` ex) *@*.iam.gserviceaccount.com
-9. Open the [Google Analytics API](https://console.cloud.google.com/apis/library/analytics.googleapis.com)  in API Library and enable access for your account
-10. Open the [Google Analytics Reporting API](https://console.cloud.google.com/marketplace/product/google/analyticsreporting.googleapis.com?q=search&referrer=search&project=composed-apogee-307906)  in API Library and enable access for your GA Data
+9. Grant the service account `logging viewer` role.

 ### Grafana Configuration